Peggy Hopkins Joyce: Marriages and affairs

 Despite her declaration never to marry again, Joyce married Swedish Count Gösta Mörner on June 3, 1924.
 Joyce told the press that "All my other marriages meant nothing.
 This is the first time I have ever been truly in love."
 Count Mörner told reporters that Joyce gave up her career in order to be his wife.
 By the end of July 1924, Joyce had decided to resume her career and left Count Mörner.
 They divorced in February 1926.
 Joyce remained single for the next nineteen years but continued dating several wealthy men.
 In the early 1930s, she began an affair with Walter Chrysler, who was married at the time.
 Chrysler reportedly gave her $2 million in jewelry (including a 134-karat diamond necklace which cost a reported $500,000) and two Isotta Fraschinis – a canary yellow roadster and a Tipo 8B – worth $45,000.
 Joyce later had a relationship with British astronomy professor Charles Vivian Jackson.
 Jackson died in a sleighing accident when the couple were in St. Moritz in 1937.
 Joyce later claimed that Jackson was "the only man I ever loved."

 On December 3, 1945, Joyce married for the fifth time to consulting engineer Anthony Easton.
 The marriage made headlines when Joyce refused to include the word "obey" in the marriage vows.
 Although there is no record of a divorce, their union ended sometime before 1953.

 In 1953, Joyce married for the sixth and final time to Andrew C. Meyer.
 Meyer was described as a "retired official of the Bankers Trust Company".
 Meyer was actually a retired bank teller whom Joyce had met while he was working at a bank that she used.
 They remained married until Joyce's death in 1957.

 Later years and death

 After marrying her sixth husband in 1953, Joyce moved to Woodbury, Connecticut, where she spent her remaining years.
 On June 1, 1957, she was admitted to Memorial Hospital for Cancer and Allied Diseases in New York City after being diagnosed with throat cancer.
 Joyce died there on June 12, 1957, at the age of 64.

 Joyce is buried at Gate of Heaven Cemetery in Hawthorne, New York.

 References in pop culture

-Her name was frequently incorporated into song lyrics of the 1920s and 1930s to invoke images of excess and "naughtiness":
+Her name was frequently incorporated into song lyrics of the 1920s and 1930s to invoke images of excess and "naughtiness".
+Cole Porter regularly referenced her: